 In December 2018 Ofsted updated their Inspection Data Summary Report (IDSR) for Key Stage 4.
 Ofsted inspectors will use these reports when preparing for inspections and forming key lines of enquiry.
 All data in the IDSR is sourced from the Department for Education (DfE).
 Schools should note that the IDSR may include ‘areas to investigate’ that are not substantiated with supporting data in the IDSR itself.

 The IDSR is designed to show how well past cohorts demonstrated characteristics of good or better performance through a brief overview of data and clear visual displays.
-So what does an IDSR look like?
-An example IDSR has been provided by Ofsted here.

 The first page of the IDSR lists the ‘areas for investigation’ inspectors will use.
 These are broken down into key categories; Overall progress 8, EBacc, Overall attainment 8, Subject entry and/or attainment, behaviour and finally destinations.
 As with primary inspections there is likely to be a focus on absence and exclusions from inspectors.